Venice, Los Angeles: Abbot Kinney Boulevard

-Abbott Kinney Boulevard is a principal attraction, with stores, restaurants, bars and art galleries lining the street.
+Abbott Kinney Boulevard is a principal attraction, with stores, restaurants, bars, and art galleries lining the street.
 The street was described as "a derelict strip of rundown beach cottages and empty brick industrial buildings called West Washington Boulevard," and in the late 1980s community groups and property owners pushed for renaming a portion of the street to honor Abbot Kinney.
 The renaming was widely considered as a marketing strategy to commercialize the area and bring new high-end businesses to the area.

-Venice Farmers Market

-Founded in 1987, the farmers market operates every Friday from 7 am to 11 am on Venice Boulevard at Venice Way.

 72 Market Street Oyster Bar and Grill

 72 Market Street Oyster Bar and Grill was one of several historical footnotes associated with Market Street in Venice, one of the first streets designated for commerce when the city was founded in 1905.
 During the depression era, Upton Sinclair had an office there when he was running for governor, and the same historic building where the restaurant was located was also the site of the first Ace/Venice Gallery in the early 1970s.